Chapter 3:

 Heading to his first class, a grouchy old man towered over him.
 Thin as a stick in appearance, he compensated for his intimidation with his thunderous voice.

-Kotaro waved at his history teacher, but Mr. Wilcox remained silent, his gaze fixed on the students entering the classroom.
-Inside, the arrangement of desks resembled a set of stairs, reminiscent of a college lecture hall.
+Kotaro waved at his history teacher, but to no reaction.
+Mr. Wilcox remained silent.
+His gaze fixed on the students entering the classroom.
+The arrangement of desks resembled a college lecture hall.
 Walking to his desk, his eyes slowly drew on Mimi.

 The sweet fragrance of her perfume filled the air, her long ebony hair braided into a pony-tail, and her radiant presence brought a sense of calm and peace to the otherwise serious atmosphere.